Private 7211 Joseph BEARD – ‘D’ Company

 Personal: Joseph was born in St Thomas’ Parish, Stockport, Cheshire, on 21st July 1886, the son of Robert and Margaret (née Burns) Beard.

 Robert died in the June quarter 1886.
-In 1891 (Census RG 12/2797) Joseph, his older sister, Rose Ann, and younger brother, Robert Henry, were living in the home of their uncle and aunt, James and Elizabeth Anne Beard, at 16 Crowther Street, Stockport.
-Robert had at least 2 other younger brothers, Walter and John William [see Footnotes below].
+In 1891 (Census RG 12/2797) Joseph, his older sister, Rose Ann, and younger brother, Robert Henry, were living in the home of their uncle and aunt, James (Robert’s brother) and Elizabeth Anne (née Lawton) Beard, at 16 Crowther Street, Stockport.

 The 1911 Census (RG 14/34980) has him stationed with the 2nd Battalion at The Ridge, Jubbalpore, India.

 [N.B.
 Another soldier of the same name, Pte.
 45701, was born about the same time and served at the same time.
-He was killed in action, in France, on 31st July 1917 – see: CWGC.)
+He was killed in action, in France, on 31st July 1917 – see Footnotes below.

 Joseph was a professional soldier who had served 16 years with the Regiment.
-Following his death his official next of kin was his married sister, Mrs Kinsey, 38 Canal Street, Waterloo, Stockport, suggesting that by then both parents had died.
+Following his death his official next of kin was his married sister, Mrs Kinsey, 38 Canal Street, Waterloo, Stockport.
+His mother, Margaret, was admitted to Parkside “County Lunacy Asylum” on 27th May 1909 and died on 7th September 1909.

 Military Service: Joseph enlisted in the Cheshire Regiment at Stockport.
 Currently his Army records are unavailable.
 However, his Service Number suggests he enlisted in August 1903, probably aged 18, on a 3 + 9 term of service (i.e. 3 years active service plus 9 years reserve), although the 1911 Census (see above) would dispute that.

-His Medal Index Card shows that as a Regular Soldier he embarked with the Battalion at the outbreak of War and entered France on 16 August 1914.
-He was reported missing from the Battalion following the action at Audregnies on 24th August, where he fought on the right of the line under Captain Ernest Rae-Jones.
+His Medal Index Card shows that as a Regular Soldier Joseph embarked with the Battalion at the outbreak of War and entered France on 16 August 1914.

 His official next of kin was his married sister, Mrs Kinsey, 38 Canal Street, Waterloo, Stockport, and, in July 1918, she received notification from the War Office of the circumstances of Joseph’s death as furnished by the German Government states: “The British prisoner of war, Joseph Beard, born on 21 July 1886, at Stockport, succumbed on 16 April to injuries received while making an attack on a sentry.
 Beard was engaged on the 15th at a work camp in unloading railway trucks.
 For some unexplained reason and notwithstanding repeated orders from the sentry, he refused to continue his work.